Readify/AdalXamarinIos/README.md

 The solution is maintained as a package in Nuget.
 The latest version of this client can be found [at nuget.org](https://www.nuget.org/packages/AdalXamarinIos/).

+_Note: The package is currently an alpha release so select "Show Preview Packages" in your package manager_
 ### License

 Licensed under the Apache License, Version 2.0 (the "License");